publitas/docs/source/index.md

 # Introduction

 Welcome to the Publitas public API documentation.
-This API can be used to programatically list your account's groups, and also list and create publications based on existing PDF documents.
+This API can be used to programatically list your account's groups, as well as to list and create publications based on existing PDF documents.

 ### Version